World Navigator

 Deal Expert / Travel Blogger

-Launching in summer 2022, World Traveller is the second polar-class ship in the Atlas Ocean Voyages fleet and a twin to 2021’s World Navigator.
-Carrying 196 passengers, she will expand the horizons for what Atlas is calling “luxe-adventure” cruising to “destinations less traveled.”
-The Fort Lauderdale-based company is a subsidiary of Portugal’s Mystic Invest Holding, which operates river cruise line DouroAzul and other brands, and is staffed by executives with decades of experience at cruise lines that include Oceania, Regent, Seabourn, Cunard, Royal Caribbean and Norwegian.
-Atlas is poised to rapidly expand with the addition of three more identical ships—World Seeker later in 2022 and World Adventurer and World Discoverer in 2023—offering all-inclusive-all-the-way itineraries.
-World Traveller’s inaugural season will take place in the Mediterranean visiting exciting destinations such as Cadiz, St. Tropez, Cinque Terre, Kotor and Venice.
+Launched in 2022 in the Mediterranean, World Traveller is the second polar-class ship in the Atlas Ocean Voyages fleet and a twin to 2021’s World Navigator.
+Carrying 196 guests, she has expanded the horizons for what Atlas is calling “luxe-adventure” cruising to “destinations less traveled.”
+The Fort Lauderdale-based company is a subsidiary of Portugal’s Mystic Invest Holding, which operates river cruise line DouroAzul and other brands, and is staffed by executives with decades of experience at cruise lines.

 What We Love

-The Balconies and Picture Windows: Exclusively offering only balcony and suite accommodations, they come in seven categories, ranging from 183-square-foot Solo Suites with a large picture window and a mosaic-tiled spa shower to 465-square-foot one-bedroom Navigator Suites with a spa shower and bathtub plus a 106-square-foot veranda.
-A notable option are the 269-square-foot Horizon Staterooms, which feature a floor-to-ceiling glass wall with an upper panel that slides open to make the entire cabin a veranda.
+The Balconies and Picture Windows: The ship offers exclusively balcony and suite accommodations in seven categories, ranging from 183-square-foot Solo Suites with a large picture window and a mosaic-tiled spa shower to 465-square-foot one-bedroom Navigator Suites with a spa shower and bathtub plus a 106-square-foot veranda.
+Noteworthy are the 269-square-foot Horizon Staterooms, which feature a floor-to-ceiling glass wall with an upper panel that slides open to make the entire cabin a veranda.
 Atlas’s Porto-based parent company originally developed the concept for its DouroAzul river ships.

 Best Known For

-A Focus on Sustainability: Like a growing number of cruise lines, Atlas has banned single-use plastics aboard its ships.
-But when World Traveller debuts in 2022, it will also do so with the benefit of the latest hybrid power management and propulsion system that consumes as little as one-fifth the fuel of conventional cruise ship systems.
+A Focus on Sustainability: Like a growing number of cruise lines, Atlas has banned single-use plastics aboard its ships. also benefits from the latest hybrid power management and propulsion system that consumes as little as one-fifth of the fuel of conventional cruise ship systems.
 And with its alternate hydro-jet propulsion, it can quietly cruise up to five knots without disturbing sensitive marine wildlife.

 Who It's Best For